AndresMpa/portafolio/README.md

 ## To do

-- [ ] Move this into a simple web site.
+- [ ] Move this into an Astro or Vue web site

 ## Projects to add